People who have older RVs and have stayed at high-end RV parks may have run into the 10-year rule.

 There is no reason to worry that you have to buy a new RV every 10 years.
 Many parks often use this rule as more of a screening device.
 If your older RV is in good condition, most of the time, the park will make an exception for you.

-If your RV is really old and has been restored, the park may even consider it “vintage.”
+Is your RV is really old and has been restored?
+The park might consider it “vintage.”
 They will not only let you stay, but you may be asked a lot of questions about the restoration process.

 Some believe the 10-year rule is not a good screening device and should therefore not be used.
 If you are among those that feel that way, there is a Facebook group called “My RV is too old for your park.”
 Members share photos of their older RVs and their thoughts on the 10-year rule.